Database Project Apollo and Solo Apollo Player Pianos;

 A few items in the Apollo Piano Project database report are technically a little out of the ordinary.
 Consequently, the necessarily terse headings and/or line descriptions intended to keep the report clean, simple, and easy to read can sometimes unintentionally be the cause of some confusion.
 The report header itself contains a couple of style notes to clarify the most easily confused items, i.e., "Case Height" vs. "Overall Height" and "Scale."
 But there are other items that might be confusing to the uninitiated, too, and so to forestall any awkward bewilderment, as well as not clutter up the report with endless style notes, the following explanations are offered in alphabetical order, which may help the reader to more fully understand and/or relate the database information to their own Apollo piano.
 The list that follows does not include every item in the database report, but anything not covered here ought to be self-evident:

-To facilitate the reporting of errors and/or to submit new information regarding Apollo pianos, please go to Jere's Player Piano Company web site and navigate to the Melville Clark Apollo Piano Registry page.
+Or you can report errors and/or submit new information regarding Apollo pianos by visiting the Jere's Player Piano Company web site and then navigate to the Melville Clark Apollo Piano Registry page.
 Please note that a detailed Registry Instructions page is available under "Need Help?," and any survey information is welcomed, whether it be all of the requested information, or not.
 We realize that it can be difficult (even for an experienced restorer) to ascertain certain information without partially disassembling an instrument.
 Nonetheless, please submit a survey information regardless of how many spaces you can currently fill in.

 All database report information is offered "as is," without any guarantee or warranty whatsoever of any kind, neither stated, implied, nor inferred, as to the accuracy, correctness, exactness, suitability, or usefulness of any content.

 Melville Clark Piano Company database reports for Apollo Pianos.

 Download the current Apollo database report as

 a PDF file